jamesengleback/P450_Assay_Development/4_MoreIterations/readme.md

 ###### 30 mins later
 I did the above, which seemed to work, except I'm sure I mixed up some wells because I'm a stoopid.
 Whatever, I span the plate at ~ 4000 rpm for 3-4 mins and then took spectral traces of the used wells on the Pherastar FS, here's the [data](20190618_Assay1.CSV).

+I did a couple of plots  but it looks like I donked up the pipetting again, so I'm going again!